kidGodzilla/ember2-blog-pods/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+## Demo

+A demo has been deployed to https://ember2-blog.firebaseapp.com/

+A draft of the Medium article accompanying this repo is available at https://medium.com/@jamesfuthey/8ef1f378ee4

 ## Prerequisites

 You will need the following things properly installed on your computer.